andreaharit/bilingual_pdf/README.md

 ## What can be improved besides the beginner's code stuff

-The priotity:
+The priority:

 - Better cleaning of irrelevant texts.
-- Wait for Borb to release new version of how to fit a huge table in multiple pages that will then be created automatically, or improve this program solution.
+- Wait for Borb to release a new version of how to fit a huge table in multiple pages that will then be created automatically, or improve this program solution.
-- Wait for Deepl to work again, or do a work around without the translators library
+- Wait for Deepl to work again, or do a workaround without the translators library

 The next-level stuff: